brett-lempereur/sadblock/README.markdown

 Things are a little bit temperamental right now, but they'll probably improve over time.

+## How

+This is a barely modified version of AdBlock that blocks content _and_ advertising.
+Over time the code will diverge more from the AdBlock base.
+With a little more work I'll be using a Shadow DOM to avoid redirecting to the extension web content page.
+This will also give the user the option to "whitelist" the site for both content and advertising.

+I don't expect this to be so widely used.
+People tend to either prefer to block adverts, or to allow everything, and I've never seen much of an attempt at anything else.
+But still, it's an interesting experiment to try and get consumers and producers of content to meet in the middle.

 ## Todo

 Help with any of these things would be appreciated: